PennyLaneAI/PennyLane-qsharp/doc/index.rst

-This plugin allows two Microsoft Quantum Development Toolkit devices to work with PennyLane - the `QuantumSimulator` full state simulator, and the `ToffoliSimulator`.
+This plugin allows Microsoft Quantum Development Toolkit devices to work with PennyLane.

 `The Microsoft Quantum Development Kit <https://www.microsoft.com/en-us/quantum/development-kit>`_ is an open-source library for quantum programming using the .NET Q# quantum programming language.
 Resulting quantum programs